-stocura watches twelve months of demand, finds the seasonal pattern in each SKU, and projects the next three.
+stocura watches two years of demand, finds the seasonal pattern in each SKU, and projects the next three months.
 No spreadsheets, no manual smoothing.

 We import up to 24 months of order data from Shopify and Cin7.
 SKUs with less history fall back to category-level patterns.